 Get Up and GLOW during bioluminescent kayak season next summer!

-Our 2019 Bioluminescent Tours have begun!
+Our 2019 Bioluminescent Tours have been AWESOME so far!

 As we are Florida’s premiere clear kayaking bioluminescent destination, be sure to book in advance as the season generally runs from end of May-October and is most visible on the darkest nights with a new moon or no moon rise (scroll down for our moon phase calendar).
 Tours are first-come-first-serve, so don’t wait!
 We’ve got the BEST bioluminescent tours in Florida as our clear kayaks provide the absolute best ability to view the bioluminescence!